British Ambassador to Bahrain

 Notarial and documentary services

-A list of English speaking lawyers who may be able to help you with official transactions in Bahrain.
-Please note that inclusion in this list does not constitute official endorsement by the British Embassy or the UK government
+Please note that inclusion in this list does not constitute official endorsement by the British Embassy or the UK government.

 Explanation of the prison system in Bahrain for British nationals.